DPR Construction

 DPR Construction Company is a commercial general contractor and construction management firm based in Redwood City, California.
 The privately-held, employee-owned company has 30 offices throughout the United States and specializes in projects for technology, life sciences, healthcare, higher education and commercial office markets.
 Its international offices are located in Europe and Asia.

+DPR specializes in building complex, technically demanding facilities across its core markets, frequently integrating advanced methods such as Building Information Modeling (BIM) and Virtual Design and Construction (VDC) to plan and execute projects.